 In response to needs expressed by the LGBTQ student community, GBLSU decided in Summer of 2008 to restructure itself to include small scale political activism and renamed itself Spectrum, after the defunct activist organization.
 Plenty of people around campus still refer to "Spectrum Alliance," thinking of the old group -- it was relatively short-lived, but it left a lasting impression!

-Since reorganizing in 2008, Spectrum has grown into an organization with over 100 active members, and has successfully organized dinners out, classroom panels, campus-wide forums, lobbying campaigns at the state legislature, and a statewide conference.
+Since reorganizing in 2008, Spectrum has grown into an organization with over 100 active members, and has successfully organized programs, classroom panels, campus-wide forums, lobbying campaigns at the state legislature, and a statewide conference.
 Whatever your interest is in the LGBTQ community at LSU, Spectrum has a place for you!